dan-lee/react-minimal-starter-kit/README.md

 No server side rendering, configuration frameworks, routers, stores or other libraries.

 It'll just get you started.
-Everything is up to you.
+Everything else is up to you.

 ## How to install